tinovyatkin/pass-js/README.md

 ./bin/passkit-keys ./pathToKeysFolder
 ```

-This is the same directory into which you placet the `.p12` files.
+This is the same directory into which you placed the `.p12` files.

 # Start with a template